 - 3.1.1.
-All assessment requirements documented in Section A 2 'Assessment Requirements' of RTRS Accreditation and Certification Standard for responsible soy production also apply to group and multi-site certification. - 3.1.2.
+All assessment requirements documented in Section A 2 'Assessment Requirements' of RTRS Accreditation and Certification Standard for responsible soy production also apply to group and multi-site certification except for those applying only to a single site. - 3.1.2.
 Surveillance assessments shall take place an annually.